Generic Name: Fosphenytoin sodium

 |SKIN AND APPENDAGES|

-Incidence in Controlled Trials - IM Administration to Patients With Epilepsy: Table 3 lists treatment-emergent adverse events that occurred in at least 2% of Fosphenytoin-treated patients in a double-blind, randomized, controlled clinical trial of adult epilepsy patients receiving either IM Fosphenytoin substituted for oral Dilantin or continuing oral Dilantin.
+Incidence in Controlled Trials - IM Administration To Patients With Epilepsy: Table 3 lists treatment-emergent adverse events that occurred in at least 2% of Fosphenytoin-treated patients in a double-blind, randomized, controlled clinical trial of adult epilepsy patients receiving either IM Fosphenytoin substituted for oral phenytoin sodium or continuing oral phenytoin sodium.
 Both treatments were administered for 5 days.

 |BODY AS A WHOLE|